reiver/guide-research-interviewing/README.md

 Before reading that sentence, “ushabtis”, “ushabti boxes”, and “Khabekhnet” were **unknown-unknowns** to you.

-Before reading that question, you wouldn't have been able to even come up with a direct question about “ushabtis”, “ushabti boxes”, and “Khabekhnet”.
+Before reading that sentence, in a practical sense, you wouldn't have been able to even come up with any direct question about “ushabtis”, “ushabti boxes”, and “Khabekhnet”.

 You will experience this a lot when doing **research interviewing**.